 Strawberry Daiquiris

 Filled with the fruity goodness of fresh and frozen berries, this cocktail recipe calls for a delicate blend of rum, lime, and sugar.
-It could be just the drink for a Valentine’s or Galentine’s Day celebrations.
+It could be just the drink for a Valentine’s or Galentine’s Day celebration.
 Strawberry daiquiri works best in warmer environments.
 Here is the full recipe.

 Image: Caitlin Bensel